tekintian/springmvc-mybatis-learning/mybatis/mybatis学习笔记(8)-动态sql.md

 输出

 ```
-DEBUG [main] - Checking to see if class com.iot.mybatis.mapper.UserMapper matches criteria [is assignable to Object]
+DEBUG [main] - Checking to see if class cn.tekin.mybatis.mapper.UserMapper matches criteria [is assignable to Object]
-DEBUG [main] - Checking to see if class com.iot.mybatis.mapper.UserMapperTest matches criteria [is assignable to Object]
+DEBUG [main] - Checking to see if class cn.tekin.mybatis.mapper.UserMapperTest matches criteria [is assignable to Object]
 DEBUG [main] - Opening JDBC Connection
 DEBUG [main] - Created connection 352359770.
 DEBUG [main] - Setting autocommit to false on JDBC Connection [com.mysql.jdbc.JDBC4Connection@1500955a]